abnormal uterine bleeding (AUB) with medicines

 The goal of medicine

-treatment for dysfunctional uterine bleeding is to reduce or eliminate blood
+treatment for abnormal uterine bleeding is to reduce or eliminate blood

 loss.
 This can be done in one or both of the following ways: